FAQs on Alternative Assessments

 We are committed to providing you with welfare, academic and practical support throughout this time.

 DCU Student Support and Development have a range of supports available via email, phone and online - and can be contacted here.
 Counselling is being offered online, and students struggling with finances may be able to get some financial assistance through the Student Assistance Fund.
 If a student has general enquiries and is not sure whom they need to speak to, a member of staff in the Student Advice Centre can advise them as necessary.

 We have some really useful material about preparing for exams and taking care of yourselves before and during exams in the Discover Exam Success section of the Student Learning webpages.

 You can learn some new learning strategies, find ways of staying calm and get tips on how to give your best performance on the day of the exam.
 Students may also find the Discover Assignment Writing section interesting, as you complete your assignments.

 Please also consider signing up for our ‘Virtual Exam Bootcamp’, which will cover motivation, exam strategies, exam stress and exam performance.
-It will be taking place during the week of April 20th.
-Registration will open shortly.
+It will take place from August 4th-7th via loop.
+You can enrol for the loop course here.